University of Waterloo: Organizations

 The university's two main student unions are the Waterloo Undergraduate Student Association (WUSA) for undergraduate students, and the Graduate Student Association (GSA) for graduate students.
 Founded in 1967 as the Federation of Students, WUSA operates four businesses, twelve student services, oversees over 200 accredited student clubs; in addition to operating other student programs and events.
-Among the WUSA student groups is the Glow Centre for Sexual and Gender Diversity, Canada's oldest, continually running university-based 2SLGBTQ+ group.
+Among the WUSA student groups are the Glow Centre for Sexual and Gender Diversity, Canada's oldest, continually running university-based 2SLGBTQ+ group, and the University of Waterloo Undergraduate Furry Club, which has spoken at prominent furry conventions such as Furnal Equinox as part of the national furry student network.

 The Sedra Student Design Centre, where student design teams work on projects such as making an autonomous vehicle or a Hyperloop pod prototype.

 Each of the university's faculties has a student society which represent and provide services for the students in their respective faculties.
 Services include online exam banks, resume critiques, and technical skills workshops.
 Some student societies also operate a student deal discount program and one to two shops selling coffee and food at low prices.
 Each faculty also operates a student-run endowment fund, which fund student design teams, laboratory upgrades, and services for their respective student societies.

-Greek Life

-As of January 2015, neither the university administration nor the two main student unions recognize fraternities or sororities.
-Fraternities and Sororities at the University of Waterloo, though not formally sanctioned by the institution, constitute a facet of campus life.